 All the calculations will be done automatically and you will get a monthly report on how much of your electricity use has been matched to a share of the solar.
 You’ll also be able to check on a website or app at any time for up-to-date information.

 All the electricity that you use that is matched to your share of the solar generation will cost you for example 8.5p per kWh, which is likely to be around half the price you currently pay.

-Have a look at our explanation here to see how your electricity use will be a mixture of your share of the solar and extra electricity bought from Cooperative Energy.
+Have a look at our explanation here to see how your electricity use will be a mixture of your share of the solar and extra electricity bought from the supplier.